-If you forget to bring your thicker socks to the store, ask if there’s a pair you can use to try on the boots or purchase a pair off the rack.
+If you forget to bring your thicker socks to the store, ask if there’s a pair you can use to try on the hiking boots or purchase a pair off the rack.

 I once purchased some new socks on the spot, just to properly try on some boots.